 An interesting way to consider how emotional and economic reason can tangle is provided by the empirical economists Gary Becker and Nigel Tomes who created an economic model of wealth transmission based on the idea of capital investment.
 The duo found that when parents decide between human capital investments and financial investments, they tend to favor human capital investments, a decision that is both sentimental and profoundly logical.
 High human capital investments led to higher earnings and more net family consumption (a slightly stronger metric than earnings for analyzing collective rewards and welfare).

 Interestingly, Becker and Tomes found that investments in human capital tended to end when diminishing returns brought them in line with financial investments.
 Mom and dad are not, in short, eager to pay for the second PhD.
 But the first one makes a sort of emotional, economic, and, yes, social sense.

-The cold logic underpinning the decision to investment children makes the following statement of fact slight easier to stomach for parents: Any conclusion about what we owe our father and mothers is ultimately personal.
+The cold logic underpinning the decision to invest in children makes the following statement of fact slightly easier to stomach for parents: Any conclusion about what we owe our fathers and mothers is ultimately personal.
 But it turns out that calculation, which tends to occur well into adulthood and evolve well past middle age, isn’t.
 Not entirely.
-Intergenerational deals are not just a product of childrens’ noblesse oblige.
+Intergenerational deals are not just a product of children’s noblesse oblige.
 What parents want is also critical.

 As more democratic forms of modern parenting have facilitated the creation of relatively egalitarian relationships, parents have looked more and more to their kids for companionship.
 In surveys of parents of emerging adults, Dr. Jeffrey Jensen Arnett, Senior Research Scholar at Clark University and author of Emerging Adulthood: The Winding Road from the Late Teens Through the Twenties has found the greatest desire parents have is a friendship with their adult child.